VishJyoti/simonGame/README.md

 # simonGame
-this a mind game - greenLight
+this is a mind game - greenLight
-This a mind game - from
+This is a mind game - from
-this a mind game - redLight
+this is a mind game - redLight
-This a mind game - button
+This is a mind game - button